|

 Hi Adam,

 I just had my calcified aortic bicuspid valve replaced with an Edwards Lifesciences pericardial (bovine) valve on October 28, 2009.
 I also had a single mammary bypass for a calcified lesion in my LAD coronary artery.
 I am 69 years old.
-I think I have a little different perspective on all this as I worked for and retired from Edwards Lifesciences, the world’s largest heart valve manufacturer, after 33 years employment.
+I think I have a little different perspective on all this as I worked for and retired from Edwards Lifesciences, the world’s largest heart valve replacement manufacturer, after 33 years employment.

-David & Dr. Bethencourt
+David Swendso, Heart Surgery Patient with Dr. Bethencourt

 David Swendson With Dr. Bethencourt - Discharge Day!